JDAthanas/MSDS458-NBA-Salary-Predictions/README.md

 # NBA-Salary-Predictions
-Predicting NBA Salaries with Classification
+Predicting NBA Salaries with Classification and GRU Model

 ## Final Project for MSDS 458 Deep Learning and Artificial Intelligence